-- 1. All work area isolation, fish removal and fish release activity shall be thoroughly documented in a log book with the following information: project location, date, methods, personnel, instream temperature, visibility, electrofisher settings, and other comments. - 2.
+- 1. All work area isolation, fish removal and fish release activity shall be thoroughly documented in a log book with the following information: project location, date, methods, personnel, weather conditions, air temperature, instream temperature, visibility, electrofisher settings, and other comments. - 2.
 Species, number of each species, age class estimate, and location of release will be recorded for all fish handled. - 3.
-Information regarding injuries or mortalities to ESA-listed or proposed species will be documented and provided within to NMFS or USFWS, depending on which agency has jurisdiction over that species, within a timeframe specified by each agency.
+Information regarding injuries or mortalities to ESA-listed or proposed species will be documented and provided to NMFS or FWS, depending on agency jurisdiction, within a timeframe specified by each agency.
+Copies will also be provided to ODFW.